TabbyML/tabby/README.md

 ### What are the future plans?

-There are many ways to make this project better and faster.
+There are many ways to make this project better and even faster.
 See the open issues for an overview of current and planned features.
 Here are some things we would like to get to:

-* Better support of INT8 quantization, for example by quantizing more layers
+* Increased support of INT8 quantization, for example by quantizing more layers
 * Support of running ONNX graphs
 * Optimizations for ARM CPUs
 * Support GPU execution with the Python packages published on PyPI

 ### What is the difference between `intra_threads` and `inter_threads`?

-* `intra_threads` is the number of threads that is used per translation: increase this value to decrease the latency.
+* `intra_threads` is the number of OpenMP threads that is used per translation: increase this value to decrease the latency.
 * `inter_threads` is the maximum number of translations executed in parallel: increase this value to increase the throughput (this will also increase the memory usage as some internal buffers are duplicated for thread safety).

 The total number of computing threads launched by the process is summarized by this formula: